This post contains a detailed guide for creating a mean reversion trading strategy.

 It’s possible that your system only performed well because the trades lined up in the perfect sequence.
 You are unlikely to get that same sequence in the future so you need to be sure your system works based on an edge and not on the order of trades.

-To implement this, take your original list of trades, randomise the order 1000 times then observe the different equity curves and statistics generated.
+To implement this, take your original list of trades, randomize the order 1000 times then observe the different equity curves and statistics generated.

 This will give you a better idea of drawdowns and returns that you can expect going forward.